wimrijnders/CmdParameter/Docs/NOTES.md

 ## Release Notes

 ```
+20210420  v0.4.0
+    - Refactoring to make usage more flexible
+    - This is an API change

 20210418  v0.3.2
     - Params sorted on display help usage
     - Added operator<< for string (from V3DLib)